wolflergf/invoice_generation_app/README.md

 # What is this project?
-This is an app that create PDF inoices out of Excel files.
+This is an app that create PDF invoices out of Excel files.